theislab/cellucid/assets/js/app/community-annotations/REPO_SETUP.md

 4. Click **Choose repo** and select the repo (only installed repos appear).
 5. Click **Pull** to fetch latest annotations.
 6. Make local changes, then **Publish**.

+### Dataset mismatch behavior

+If the dataset currently loaded in Cellucid is not listed in `annotations/config.json` for the connected repo:

+- **Annotators** are blocked (no Pull / no viewing or downloading annotations).
+- **Authors** can connect anyway (with a confirmation) to update settings, then **Publish**.
+  - Publish automatically adds/updates the `supportedDatasets[]` entry for the current dataset id in `annotations/config.json` (no manual editing required).
+  - Annotators are unblocked after this is published.

 ### Shareable links